Frequently Asked Questions

 Florida ranks poorly in how we invest in children.
 Just a few statistics:

-- The state’s prekindergarten program – a program which serves 175,000 4 year olds — does not meet most national standards.
-The State of Florida spends less than $2,437 per year on a pre-K student, but more than $69,000 to incarcerate a juvenile.
+- The state’s prekindergarten program – a program which serves more than 160,000 4 year olds — does not meet most national standards.
+As of 2017, Florida spends less than $2,500 per child per year on a pre-K student, but spends more than $54,000 per child per year to incarcerate a juvenile.

-- 37,000 children are on a waiting list to access the state’s subsidized School Readiness program.
+- As of June 2018, more than 31,000 children are on a waiting list to access the state’s subsidized School Readiness program.

-- Only 4% of Florida’s education budget is spent on programs that benefit children in the early childhood years.
+- As of 2017, only 4% of Florida’s education budget was spent on programs that benefit children in the early childhood years.

 Studies show that $1 invested in high-quality early childhood programs can save society at least $7 in costs associated with more prisons, more police and prosecution, more remedial programs, higher health-care obligations.